spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-source-to-prod/index.md

 We will be deploying Spinnaker to the same Kubernetes cluster it will be managing.
 To do so, follow the installation [guide](/setup/install), being sure to enable & create a Kubernetes account, as well as a Docker Registry account with credentials and repositories pointing at those created above.

-# 1. Create a Spinnaker Application
+# 1. Create a Spinnaker application

 Spinnaker applications are groups of resources managed by the underlying cloud provider, and are delineated by the naming convention `<app name>-`.
 Since Spinnaker and a few other Kubernetes-essential pods are already running in your cluster, your _Applications_ tab will look something like this: